Volcanoes National Park

 Revenue Sharing: A significant portion of park entrance fees and gorilla permit fees is reinvested into community development projects.
 This revenue sharing mechanism incentivizes local communities to support conservation by directly benefiting from tourism.

-Ecotourism and Sustainable Practices: The park emphasizes low-impact tourism practices, ensuring that visitor numbers are limited during gorilla treks to minimize disturbances to gorilla families and their habitats.
+Ecotourism and Sustainable Practices: The park promotes low-impact tourism by limiting visitor numbers during gorilla treks, reducing disturbances to gorilla families and protecting their habitats.

 While conservation efforts have been largely successful, several challenges persist, necessitating ongoing vigilance and dedication: